FreeSlave/desktopfile/README.md

 **desktopfile** provides basic features like reading and executing desktop files, and more:

 * [Exec](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s06.html) value unquoting and unescaping.
 Expanding field codes.
-* Can rewrite desktop files preserving all comments and the original order of groups.
+* Can rewrite desktop files preserving all comments and the original order of groups [as required by spec](https://specifications.freedesktop.org/desktop-entry-spec/latest/ar01s02.html).
 * Retrieving [Desktop file ID](http://standards.freedesktop.org/desktop-entry-spec/latest/ape.html).
 * Support for [Additional application actions](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s10.html).
 * Determining default terminal command to run applications with Terminal=true.
-Note that default terminal detector may not work properly on particular system since there's no standard way to find default terminal emulator that would work on every distribution and desktop environment.
+Note that default terminal detector may not work properly on particular system (e.g. Fedora which does not have xterm installed by default) since there's no standard way to find default terminal emulator that would work on every distribution and desktop environment.
+If you strive for better terminal emulator detection you may look at [xdg-terminal.sh](https://src.chromium.org/svn/trunk/deps/third_party/xdg-utils/scripts/xdg-terminal).

 ### Missing features